tenkorangjr/alx-pre_course/0x01-git/README.md

-Learning new things each day
+Learning new things each day indeed